Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 Homemaking as Empowerment

 For generations, homemaking was undervalued, seen as less important than paid work.
-But as we’ve come to recognize the importance of mental health, creativity, and sustainability, there’s a growing acknowledgment that making a home can be deeply meaningful and fulfilling.
+But as we’ve come to recognize the importance of mental health, creativity, and sustainability, there’s a growing acknowledgment that making a home helps sustain us in our roles in the community.

 Here’s how you can approach homemaking through an empowered lens: